 The symptoms of a fractured bone may not always be obvious.
 Here are some of the symptoms to look for if you have an injury:

-Since it can be difficult to tell the difference between a fracture and a sprain, how do you know when to go to the doctor?
+Since it can be difficult to tell the difference between a fracture and a sprain, how do you know when to go to the emergency room or see your doctor?
 Here is a cheat sheet that lets you know exactly when you should go to the doctor immediately after an injury.

 More Information on Fractures